-- If you get stung by a bee or a wasp, treating the area immediately will reduce the pain, stinging and swelling.
+- If you or your dog get stung by a bee or a wasp, treating the area immediately will reduce the pain, stinging and swelling.

-- Spray Healing Solution on all the pieces of gauze until it is soaking wet.
+- Spray all-natural Skin Spray on pieces of gauze until it is soaking wet.

-- Secure the bandage to the affected area with Vetrap or a bandaid and spray more solution on every 2 - 4 hours to keep it moist.
-(If you wish, you can change the bandaid every time).
+- Secure the gauze to the affected area with Vetrap or a band-aid and spray more solution on every two to four hours to keep it moist.
+If you wish, you can change the band-aid every time.

-- Keep the bandage on for minimum 48 hours!
+- Keep the bandage on for a minimum of 48 hours!
 Normally, this approach will keep the swelling down completely.
-In the past, I have tried this several times and learned that removing the bandage after 24 hours makes the stung area swell again.
+I've tried this several times and learned that removing the bandage after 24 hours makes the stung area swell again.
 However, applying another compress will make it go down.

-- The treatment usually works on its own, however if you or your dog are very sensitive, we suggest you to give a dose of Apis 200 C (homeopathic treatment) every 4 - 6 hours for the first 24 hours.
-This remedy is also VERY GOOD - if your pooch gets stung in the mouth.
+- The treatment usually works on its own, however, if you or your dog are very sensitive, we suggest you give a dose of Apis 200 C (homeopathic treatment) every four to six hours for the first 24 hours.
+This remedy is also VERY GOOD if your pooch gets stung in the mouth.

 - If your dog continues to swell or has a severe reaction please see your veterinarian immediately.

-The process is a little simpler and you do not need to use the bandage.
-Just spray the affected itchy skin every few hours for 24 hours and all should be fine.
+The process is a little simpler and you don't need to use the bandage.
+Just spray the affected itchy skin with all-natural Skin Spray every few hours for 24 hours and all should be fine.

 If you have any questions, feel free to email us here.